Skip to content

 #Why does Netflix lag on Apple TV but other apps work fine?

 App-specific lag usually means that app needs an update or has a known bug.
 Open the App Store on your Apple TV, go to Purchased, and check for a Netflix update.
-If it’s current, delete the app and reinstall it.
-This clears corrupted cached data that a simple restart won’t fix.
-I’ve seen similar issues with Disney+ on Apple TV and Netflix on other devices.
+If it’s current, delete and reinstall it to clear corrupted cached data.
+See also: Disney+ on Apple TV and Netflix on other devices.